 Much of the action is happening in the mobility segment, as many electric vehicle companies across the globe are valued at multi-billion dollars.
-Numerous plant-based food startups have also managed to impress consumers and investors, Impossible Food, Beyond Meat, NotCo, and Oatly has become a household name.
-Electric two-wheelers startups like Bird in USA and Qingju in China have achieved unicorn status in the recent past.
+Numerous plant-based food startups have also managed to impress consumers and investors, Impossible Food, Beyond Meat, NotCo, and Oatly has become household name.
+Electric two-wheelers startups like Bird in the USA and Qingju in China have achieved unicorn status in the recent past.

 Indian Environmental Startups

 India is not far behind and seeing plenty of action in the sustainability sector.
 Many Indian green startups are providing their own unique solutions to tackle climate change.
-India got its first electric vehicles startup to achieve unicorn status in 2019 when Ola Electric became one.
+India got its first electric vehicle startup to achieve unicorn status in 2019 when Ola Electric became one.

 As we bid farewell to 2021, we have curated a list of 11 Indian environmental startups across sectors, we assessed their impact & success, and their ability to make it big in the coming few months.